DripEmail/slate/source/includes/rest/_subscribers.md

 If you need to create or update a collection of subscribers at once, use our [batch API](/) instead.

+**Note:** Repeatedly updating the same subscriber is not allowed and will cause a resource conflict 409 error with the message "Too many concurrent requests for the same subscriber".

 ### Arguments

 <table>